Jckwind/Hermes/README.md

    cd Hermes
    ```

 3. Install required Python packages:
    ```
    pip install -r requirements.txt
    ```

+4. Before Running the Application
+    To ensure the Cursor IDE functions correctly, it requires Full Disk Access.
+This access allows the program to retrieve data from your iMessages.
+Please follow these steps to grant the necessary permissions:

+        - Open the Settings app from your applications folder.
+        - Navigate to Privacy and Security.
+        - Scroll to Full Disk Access and click to open it.
+        - Locate the Cursor IDE in the list and check the box to grant it permission.

 ## Usage
 Run the `gui.py` from the src directory:

 ```
 python src/gui.py
 ```